DaveMoran/rbm-staff/readme.txt

 == Changelog ==

+= 0.84 =
+* Clean up settings page
+* Add ability to link skills to other inside pages

 = 0.83 =
 * Update default template to use loop for skills
 * Update post meta to use/save skills to db